 by: Lt.
 Col. (ret.)
 Michael Segall

-Photo Credit: (Jerusalem Center for Public Affairs originally published this article on October 7, 2019.
-Time-related language has been modified to reflect our republication today.
+Source: (Excerpt of an article originally published by the Jerusalem Center for Public Affairs (JCPA) on July 29, 2020.
+Time-related language has been modified to reflect our publication today.
 See original article at this link.)

 Website Site Design by J-Town Internet Services Ltd. - Based in Jerusalem and Serving the World.